Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Simulation Setup

 The simulations carried out for this work used the coarsest grid size of $\Delta x = 10 $~$M_\odot$ (with 7 refinement levels), having the finest resolution resolving the star to be $\Delta x = 0.156 $~$M_\odot$ ($\sim 230~\mathrm{m}$).
 An extra refinement level is added to handle the post-merger remnant at $\sim 115~\mathrm{m}$ resolution, located at the centre.
 The total extent of the domain is $1000~M_\odot$ ($\sim 1470$~km), and a plane symmetry is applied with respect to the $z = 0$ plane.
 The resolution setup used in this work has been found to be acceptable in numerous studies in NR simulation of BNSM systems~\cite{parma1,Takami_2014,Bernuzzi_2016,Weih_2020,Hanauske_2021,Kedia_2022,Takami_2022,Ujevic_2023}.

 The initial configuration data for our simulations are generated using the \textsc{Lorene} library~\cite{lorene1,lorene2}.
 It uses multi-domain spectral methods to solve the partial differential equations.
 These data are obtained using the assumptions of quasi-circular equilibrium in the coalescence state and conformally flat metric to solve the conformal thin-sandwich equations~\cite{lorene3}.
 In this work, we have set the initial physical separation between the stars to be $45~\mathrm{km}$ with irrotationality of the fluid flow, which is defined as employing vanishing vorticity.
+It allows $\sim3$ orbits before merging for the equal mass system of $2.72~M_\odot$.
+Using the estimation technique described in \cite{Kyutoru_2014}, the residual eccentricity is found to be $\sim0.025$.